 We have a committed and enthusiastic body of both regular and occasional volunteers who assist with all aspects of the Society from administrative support to events organisation, marketing to front-of-house duties at our riverside museum in Hammersmith.
 Please see our Volunteer page for more information.

-Youth Advisor at the William Morris Society
+Young Volunteer Project at the William Morris Society

 Are you 16-24 and living or studying in the London Borough of Hammersmith & Fulham or a neighbouring borough?